Slev7nm/all-iptv-dune-plugin/README.md

 For convenience, you can use the online editor with checking yaml syntax https://onlineyamltools.com/edit-yaml

-It is not recommended to change the standard icons in the default_groups_icons folder, as they will be reset when the program is updated.
+It is not recommended to change the standard icons in the icons, as they will be reset when the program is updated.

 Customize Channels